-The Costa Rican ruling was a direct result of the Inter-American Court's January 2018 marriage-equality ruling, which obligates Costa Rica and 15 other Americas nations without marriage equality to let same-sex couples marry.
+The ruling was a direct result of the Inter-American Court of Human Right's January 2018 marriage-equality ruling, which obligates Costa Rica and 15 other nations without marriage equality to let same-sex couples marry.
 Those nations, signatories of the American Convention on Human Rights, are Barbados, Bolivia, Chile, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Haiti, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru and Suriname.
 Four other signatory nations already have marriage equality: Argentina, Brazil, Colombia and Uruguay.
 Mexico has full marriage equality only in 13 of its 31 states and in Mexico City, a federal district.

 Costa Rica's presidential election, held April 1, 2018, morphed into a referendum on marriage equality after an evangelical Christian, Fabricio Alvarado, catapulted into first place in the first round (besting 12 other candidates) by making resistance to the Inter-American Court ruling the centerpiece of his campaign.
 Polls showed the runoff between the top two vote-getters to be too close to call, but on election day, marriage-equality supporter Carlos Alvarado won in a landslide — 61% to 39%.

 On July 22, 2018, the National Assembly unanimously passed the first draft of a new constitution containing marriage equality.
-A three-month public consultation began Aug.
-13 and ends Nov.
-15. Suggestions and opinions submitted during the consultation, including from Cubans living abroad, will be considered for the second draft, which will go to a voter referendum on Feb.
+A three-month public consultation followed, ending Nov.
+15. Suggestions submitted during the consultation, including from Cubans living abroad, are being considered for the second draft, which will go to a voter referendum on Feb.
 24, 2019, after clearing the National Assembly.
 Cuban President Miguel Díaz-Canel is a supporter of marriage equality.

 In September 2018, 17 years after the dawn of marriage equality in the Netherlands, activists in Curaçao, a Dutch constituent country in the Caribbean Sea, wrote a marriage-equality bill and introduced it in Parliament.
 The initiative was unveiled at a Curaçao Pride event and dubbed "the first marriage equality bill of the Caribbean to be drawn up by our own people."
 Dutch Caribbean overseas municipalities Bonaire, Saba and Sint Eustatius have marriage equality, while Caribbean constituent countries Aruba, Curaçao and Sint Maarten do not, though they partially recognize Dutch marriages from elsewhere.

 On June 22, 2018, the Czech Republic government threw its support behind a bill to modify the Civil Code to bring in marriage equality.
-Czechia would be the first former-Eastern-Bloc nation to let same-sex couples marry.
+The Czech Republic would be the first former-Eastern-Bloc nation to let same-sex couples marry.
 The bill will have to proceed from the Chamber of Deputies to the Senate to the president.